Best Banking Solutions for Students Studying Abroad

 For sure there are local banks where you could go to and get a bank account for the time being there.
 But you might need to ask locals at which bank this is best to get, maybe somebody can pass you the contact information of a certain bank advisor you can go to.

-However, meanwhile there are interesting alternatives to local banks precisely for this case, so-called virtual banks, where you can easily get an account online.
+However, meanwhile there are interesting alternatives to local banks exactly for this case, so-called virtual banks, where you can easily get an account online.
 Through these internet banks you can receive national bank transfers in many countries, just as if you had a local bank account at a traditional bank.

 Virtual – or FinTech – banks are just as secure or reputable as regular banks and differ from the latter only in their banking services.